Forex trading vs Crypto trading

 The world of FX is one that's traditionally been dominated by large corporations.
 The retail market, which only consists of 5% of the total volume.

 This small percentage mostly consists of smaller companies and individual traders who trade with brokers or international banks.

-Players of the cryptocurrency market is different than forex market.
-Crypto market is more dominated by retail investors rather than institutional investors.
-However, institutional interest on cryptocurrencies are growing at a rapid rate.
+Players of the cryptocurrency market are different from than forex market.
+The Crypto market is more dominated by retail investors rather than institutional investors.
+However, institutional interest in cryptocurrencies is growing at a rapid rate.

 Major investment funds like Goldman Sachs and others have started to pour money into Bitcoin and other cryptocurrencies.

 Forex trading is usually leveraged.
 Because the currency market is typically not a volatile market.
-Most traders utilize some level of margin or leverage in order to trade with meaningful capitals.
+Most traders utilize some level of margin or leverage in order to trade with meaningful capital.